 If I say a DAC has a caffeinated top end, you might correctly infer that it’s lively in the uppermost frequencies and must be appropriately matched with ancillary gear.
 If I say an amplifier is especially good at delineating music’s individual layers, you might correctly infer that the amplifier offers a good degree of separation.

 My ability to communicate to you what I hear hinges on you picking up on what I’m putting down.
-That there exists a commonality to our understanding of descriptive terminology, even if sometimes our mutual understanding of a word is somewhat loose.
-We might now have an identical view on what constitutes a “bass heavy” loudspeaker but our mutual understanding of this terminology leans in the same direction.
+That there exists a commonality to our understanding of descriptive terminology, even if sometimes our mutual understanding of a word might be somewhat loose.
+We might not have an identical view on what constitutes a “bass heavy” loudspeaker but our mutual understanding of this terminology leans in the same direction.
 We can probably agree that the loudspeaker provides an extra dollop of low-frequency information or that “detailed” means you’ll likely hear more from the mix.
-That “analytical” might suggests a degree of emotional detachment.
+“Analytical” might suggests a degree of emotional detachment.

 The language used to describe a component’s sound quality, bolstered by comparisons to other pieces of gear for a better understanding of just how much “bass weight” or “tonal colour”, can carry with it a certain degree of objectivity, without which there would be no (degree of) shared understanding.
 We don’t say “tube-like” to communicate a harsh, cold sound just as we don’t say “What a nice sunny day!” when the weather is overcast.
 Words help us define and describe that which otherwise has no name.

 So – what of the term musicality – or “the quality or state of being musical”?
-What specific facet of sound quality is being communicated by this most ubiquitous of descriptors when it says nothing about perceived tonal balance, timbre, texture, rhythm or speed?
+What specific facet of sound quality – innate to a piece of audio hardware – is being communicated by this most ubiquitous of descriptors?
+After all, it says nothing about perceived tonal balance, timbre, texture, rhythm or speed.

-Bemused as I by musicality’s meaning, one Stateside reviewer colleague recently took to Facebook to crowd-source an answer, no doubt hoping for some degree of uniformity, only to watch the ensuing comments flounder like fish on a riverbank.
-In 2015, I conducted my own definition-seeking experiment for musicality on a forum.
-It turned in similarly slippery results.
+Bemused as I am by musicality’s meaning, one Stateside reviewer colleague recently took to Facebook to crowd-source an answer, no doubt hoping for some degree of uniformity, only to watch the ensuing comments flounder like a fish on a riverbank.
+In 2015, I conducted my own definition-seeking experiment for musicality on a forum only to see it turn in similarly slippery results.
 Consensus?
 What consensus?

 Google defines musicality as “The quality of having a pleasant sound; melodiousness”.
 But here’s the rub: just as your “awesome” might not be the same as my “awesome”, your take on “pleasant” might be a mile from mine.
 Ditto melodiousness.
 Pleasant and melodiousness are subjective terms that carry not a soupcon of objectivity and, therefore, zero shared understanding.

+Pleasant, melodious, awesome: words that instead of communicating a specific facet of audible quality innate to the hardware under review, they speak only to our preferences.
 You might find the work of Van Gogh as pleasing as I do Picasso.
-So pictorial.
-Saying so tells us nothing about their work’s very different painting styles or subject matter.
+Describing either as “pictorial” tells us nothing about each artist’s very different painting styles or subject matter.

 Wine.
 So drinkable.
 So what.
 “Full-bodied” and “acidic” are considerably more insightful descriptors.

-Describing a component as musical or possessing musicality is to offer no insight into how it sounds.
-It simply states that the component is subjectively pleasing.
-In other words, “I like this” dressed up in audiophile vernacular; talking loud and saying nothing.
+Describing a component as musical or possessing musicality offers zero insight into how it sounds.
+It simply states that the listener finds the component to be subjectively pleasing.
+In other words, “I like this” dressed up in a suit and tie, talking loud and saying nothing.